One of my favorite lower back pain alternatives is an Infrared Heating Pad, especially a Jade Infrared Heating Pad.

 Jade is the most powerful and effective far infrared emitter found on earth.
 It penetrates through your skin into your muscle tissue and ligaments.
 It causes the blood vessels in your capillaries to dilate and improves your blood circulation.
 This, in turn, promotes healing to your muscles and soft tissue injuries.

-When FIR waves pass through Jade stone, the stone stores and conducts the heat evenly to your body.
-Jade stones also emit negative Ions, which is very important in therapy for general wellness.
+When FIR waves pass through Jade stone, the stone stores and will conduct the heat evenly to your body, Jade stones also emit negative Ions, which is very important in therapy for general wellness.

-Eastern medicine uses Jade to improve blood detoxification, heart, immunity, kidneys, lungs, to strengthen the body’s filtration & cleansing system to help remove toxins & to help the thymus gland.
+Eastern medicine uses Jade to improve blood detoxification, heart, immunity, kidneys, lungs, to strengthen the body’s filtration & cleansing system to help remove toxins & to support the thymus gland.

 20 Health Problems A Far Infrared Heating Pad Can Help

-A fir infrared heating pad, with Jade Stones, are good for people with any of the following:
+A far infrared heating pad, with Jade Stones, are suitable for people with any of the following:

 3. Carpal Tunnel Syndrome

 5. Golfer’s Elbow

 7. Neck Pain

 9. Plantar Fasciitis